jordibc/mapelia/readme.md

 - [Blender](https://www.blender.org/) - 3D computer graphics toolset

+## ⚖️ License

+This program is licensed under the GPL v3.
+See the [project license](license.md) for further details.

 ---

-# Descriptions, examples and usage of the programs
+# 📋 Descriptions, examples and usage of the programs

 ## mapelia